Deployment Models

 Data Isolation

-Your data never transits the LaserData control plane.
-The control plane orchestrates infrastructure (tasks, configs, certificates) - but Iggy data, messages, and client connections stay entirely within your deployment nodes.
-This holds for all three deployment models.
+Your data never leaves your infrastructure.
+The control plane handles orchestration only (tasks, configs, certificates).
+Iggy data, messages, and client connections stay entirely on your deployment nodes across all three deployment models.

 Encryption